 "Many people fail, not for lack of ability or brains or even courage, but simply because they have never organized their energies around a goal."

 According to a survey conducted among small business owners, 80% have failed to track their business goals for work evaluation.
 Not surprisingly, 77% of those who failed to set and track goals also failed to achieve their company's vision.
 It's apparent that without setting clear goals and keeping a track record, you set yourself up for failure.

 Set goals now

 Goal setting is an uncomfortable process.
-It demands you to predict the unforeseen.
-It challenges yourself and your team.
-It makes you ditch the all too familiar comfort zone, which no one really likes stepping out of.
-Nevertheless, it won’t get any easier in the future.
-That’s why it’s crucial to start setting and tracking goals now.
+It demands you to predict the unforeseen, challenges you and your team, and makes you ditch the all too familiar comfort zone, which no one really likes stepping out of.
+Nevertheless, it won't get any easier in the future.
+That's why it's crucial to start setting and tracking goals with your team and employees now.

 Write them down

-Before it’s not written down, it’s just a wish.
+If your goals are not written down, it's just a wish.
 People have about 35 thoughts in a minute.
 If the goals are only in your mind, they are invariably vague and uncertain in many ways.
-Help employees write down their goals.
+Help employees write down and set their goals.
 This will inherently increase the commitment level.
-Putting things on paper or to the OKR system, will clarify your expectations and provoke the whole team to take the next necessary step.
+Putting things on paper or into an OKR system, will clarify your expectations and provoke the whole team to take the next necessary step.
 We also have a long in-depth manual that guides you through the process of turning objectives into results with less frantic effort, check it out here – Turning Objectives into Results.